albertopd/challenge-data-analysis-sql/README.md

 - What are the year-over-year growth trends by sector?
 - What are the seasonal patterns for company creation?
 - Which are the top 3 rising sectors per region in the last 5 years?

+### Business Creation Trends During the COVID-19 Pandemic

+- How Many Companies Were Created During the Pandemic?
+- Where Were More Companies Created During COVID-19?
+- What Were the Top 5 Municipalities for Company Creations During COVID-19?
+- What Were the Top 5 Sectors for Company Creations During COVID-19?

 ---